-Do I Want to Be a Computer Network Technician?
+Should I Become a Computer Network Technician?

-|Certification||Voluntary certification is available*|
+|Certification||Optional certifications is available|

 |Experience||Previous related experience may be required; on-the-job training common|